AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/searchBill.png">

 <hr />
 <h3> Bill Controller -- viewing the bill details returned by bill search.
-If there is no question about the bill we can type in the table number and request bill payment.
+If there is no question about the bill we can press the Pay Bill button to request bill payment.
 The Back To Order List link allows redirecting to the summary of all active orders page.</h3>
 <img src="./Images/billDetails.png">

 <hr />